Hello from 1066 – A Medieval Mosaic

 The site of Ariconium was occupied before the Romans came as this whole area including the Forest of Dean is an ancient site of iron ore and charcoal giving evidence of an ironworking industry.
 There is evidence of early mining and smelting, and there were many sites consisting of groups of forges.
 Ariconium was occupied throughout the Roman era, and the scale of industrial activity increased over the period.

-St Mary’s church in Linton is a nice stone church with a lovely East window dedicated to William Bonner and a fantastic very old yew tree which is completely hollow but with another younger yew growing inside it.
-It is one of the oldest trees in England.
+St Mary’s church in Linton is a nice 12th-century stone church with a lovely East window dedicated to William Bonner and a fantastic very old yew tree which is completely hollow but with another younger yew growing inside it.
+It is one of the oldest trees in England, reportedly 4000 years old.
 We had to discover how many letters are missing from the maker’s name on the cast-iron pump housing sited at the base of the tower.
 It seemed very strange to have such a pump inside the church.
-The great grandfather of Michael Palin, The Rev Edward Palin, was Rector here in the 19th century.
+The great-grandfather of Michael Palin, The Rev Edward Palin, was Rector here in the 19th century.

-We searched for ages in the woods looking for the cache but were utterly disappointed because it was the right season being very early spring and there is very little undergrowth.
+We searched for ages in the woods looking for the cache but were utterly disappointed because it was the right season to find the cache, very early spring, and there is very little undergrowth.
 The blackberry is very young and causes a great trip hazard, there were tiny white flowers and the green of bluebell plants but too early for colour.
-We checked out all the trees high and low and again and again.
+We checked out all the trees high and low, again and again.
 The tree at GZ didn’t have any hiding places so we looked further afield but eventually, we had to give up.
 It was to prove one of two DNF’s for the day.

 Only a short drive away we came to Gorsley Baptist church.
 We parked beside the church and started looking for the cache as if it was a traditional cache but we were getting nowhere as nowhere fitted the hint.
 Then I realised that it was a multi.
 Well, that makes more sense.
 I soon collected the numbers from the front of the church which was dedicated in 1852 and we soon found the cache nearby.

-I noticed that there was A Fine Pair to find at Cliffords Mesne so we parked near the telephone box and the post box.
+I noticed that there was A Fine Pair to find at Clifford’s Mesne so we parked near the telephone box and the post box.
 There was also a bus shelter with a mural painted on the inside.
 The telephone box had a display of things required to make pancakes as it was Pancake Tuesday on the 5 March.
 It is amazing the uses people find to put their telephone boxes to.
-The geocache was a tricky find when there was a guy over the road trimming his hedge but I casually sauntered past the green electricity box, retrieved the cache and then casually sauntered back.
+The geocache was a tricky find especially as there was a guy over the road trimming his hedge.
+But I casually sauntered past the green electricity box, retrieved the cache and then casually sauntered back.
 I wonder what he thought?
 Probably he was seen people there before and laugh at geocachers antics to be unobtrusive.

-We walked from the fine pair to the Clifford’s Mesne church which was just as well as there was nowhere to park there.
+We walked from the fine pair to the St Peter’s church which was just as well as there was nowhere to park there.
+It was built in 1862 to the design of E.S.
+Harris.
+It always amazes me how many churches have no provision for car parking.
+I guess when they built them there was no need.
 The church had a wonderful window dedicated to Philip Glasier who lived from 1916 to 2000.
 He was a local conservationist and a falconer.
-There was also a tapestry featuring the story of Christianity over two thousand years.
-Very nice.
+There was also a tapestry featuring the story of Christianity over two thousand years which was very nice.
 The cache was a short walk away and an easy find in a good, dry container.